- Establishing the evidence base to inform conservation planning

 Large scale global change and direct human pressures on the natural environment are leading to extensive biodiversity loss and major societal impacts.
 There are pressing challenges in minimising extinction and promoting the maintenance and restoration of biodiverse and resilient ecosystems.

-Our focus is the translation of policy-relevant science into conservation practice.
-We evaluate and then prioritise the species, ecosystems and regions that are most under threat, develop management solutions, and implement recovery and restoration programmes.
+Almost all of our research underpins conservation action in some way, but a particular focus is the translation of policy-relevant science into conservation practice.
+We evaluate and then prioritise the species, ecosystems and regions that are most under threat, develop management solutions, implement recovery and restoration programmes, and build capacity for ongoing sustainability in-country.

 Evaluating threats to species